kube-reporting/metering-operator/Documentation/hivetables.md

   - `name`: The name of the column.
   - `type`: The column data type.
 [See the Hive Language Manual section on types for more details][hiveTypes].
 Currently the only complex types supported are map's of primitive types.
 ##### Optional fields:
-- `partitionedBy`: A list of columns that are used as partition columns.
+- `partitionedBy`: A list of columns that are used as partition columns for [partitioned tables][hivePartitionedTables].
 Columns in `partitionedBy` and `columns` must not overlap.
   - `name`: The name of the column.
   - `type`: The column data type.
 [See the Hive Language Manual section on types for more details][hiveTypes].
 Currently the only complex types supported are map's of primitive types.
 - `clusteredBy`: A list of columns from `columns` to use for [bucketed tables][hiveBucketedTables].
 Must set `numBuckets` if specified.